benzingerb1/league-of-launchers/README.md

 `start`: The executable we want to launch

-Repeat these steps for every client you'd like to launch!
+Repeat these steps for every client you'd like to launch.
+Your league-of-launchers.bat file should still contain `@echo off` as the first line and `exit` as the final line.